VoijaRisa/liftoff-assignments/P2-Project_Outline/README.md

     a.
 Positional average - Takes all observations for an individual star and calculates the average
     b.
 Standard deviation - Calculates a standard deviation for each object
     c.
 Position vs “true” error - Uses modern value of position for each star to compare average and modern value and determine error
     d.
-Instrumental error - Searches all observations and compares to true positions (from SIMBAD) to search for large trend error indicative of instrumental error
+Instrumental error - Searches all observations and compares to true positions to search for large trend error indicative of instrumental error
 8. Star Map - Displays a 2D map of the celestial sphere with the position for each star displayed
     a.
 Error bars - Displays statistical uncertainty as error bars
 8. Observational scheduling tool - From a list of entered stars, produces a list of objects that will be easily visible that night from a given location between ~9pm and 3am for follow up observations.
 (Stretch goal due to complex math)